Notice Period Buyout: Should Employees Pay Gross or Basic Salary for a 1-Month Exit?

 What is the 'exact' wording written in the employment agreement (Appointment letter)?

-Best Regards,
+Best Regards, Amod.

 saswatabanerjee

-A notice period buyout should always be on gross basis.
+A notice period buyout should always be on a gross basis.
 If the employee had worked, you would have to pay the full amount.
-Therefore, for settling the notice period, gross amount should be taken.
+Therefore, for settling the notice period, the gross amount should be taken.

-Also check the standing orders (if applicable) and the appointment letter to see if anything is specified for this purpose.
+Also, check the standing orders (if applicable) and the appointment letter to see if anything is specified for this purpose.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute